A-wing: Depiction

-According to Star Wars canon, the A-wing was first produced by Kuat Systems Engineering, which had built the Delta-7 starfighter for the Jedi Order.
+According to Star Wars canon, the A-wing is first produced by Kuat Systems Engineering, which had built the Delta-7 starfighter for the Jedi Order.
 With the Jedi eradicated (as depicted in Star Wars: Episode III – Revenge of the Sith) and the Delta-7 nearly impossible for non-Jedi to pilot, Kuat designed a new starfighter, the R-22 A-wing, in hopes the Galactic Empire would purchase it.
-While impressed with prototypes of the R-22, the Empire instead went with the TIE fighter, and forbade Kuat from mass-producing the A-wing.
-The prototypes were sold to the kingdom of Tammuz-an, which over a decade later were eventually sold to the Rebel Alliance.
+While impressed with prototypes of the R-22, the Empire instead went with the TIE fighter and forbade Kuat from mass-producing the A-wing.
+The prototypes are sold to the kingdom of Tammuz-an, which over a decade later sell them to the Rebel Alliance.

-Rebel engineers made many alterations to the original R-22 design to produce the RZ-1 model as seen in Return of the Jedi.
-The original engines were swapped out for more powerful ones, while other major components were replaced with lightweight versions so a supraluminal hyperdrive could be added.
-The resulting fighter is faster than even the Empire's TIE interceptor and perfect for hit-and-run attacks, long-range patrols, and reconnaissance missions.
-Its two Borstel RG-9 laser cannons, mounted on special swivel mounts, can elevate or depress 60° vertically; some were modified for full 360° rotation but these had a greater chance to jam.
-However, engineers could not fit the A-wing with an astromech droid, which limited how many hyperspace coordinates it could carry.
+Rebel engineers make many alterations to the original R-22 design to produce the RZ-1 model as seen in Return of the Jedi.
+The original engines are swapped out for more powerful ones, while other major components are replaced with lightweight versions so a supraluminal hyperdrive can be added.
+The resulting fighter is faster than even the Empire's TIE interceptor.
+In combination with a powerful jammer and multi-spectral sensors, this makes the A-wing perfect for hit-and-run attacks, long-range patrols, and reconnaissance missions.
+Its two Borstel RG-9 laser cannons, mounted on special swivel mounts, can elevate or depress 60° vertically; some are modified for full 360° rotation but these have a greater chance to jam.
+However, engineers could not fit the A-wing with an astromech droid, which limits how many hyperspace coordinates it can carry.
 The lack of droid assistance also makes it challenging even for a being with Jedi-like reflexes to control a fighter so fast and maneuverable.
 Consequently, only the best Rebel pilots are allowed to fly the A-wing.

-After the Empire was defeated, background material explains how Kuat Systems Engineering made a number of improvements to the design to create the RZ-2 A-wing for the New Republic Defense Fleet.
-Even faster than the original, the RZ-2 requires less maintenance than the RZ-1, and the swivel mounts that allow its laser cannons to rotate 360° were no longer at risk of jamming.
-Thanks to the New Republic's disarmament campaign, RZ-2s found their way into the Resistance, which like the Rebellion before allows only the best pilots to fly the A-wing.
+After the Empire is defeated, Kuat Systems Engineering make a number of improvements to the design to create the RZ-2 A-wing for the New Republic Defense Fleet.
+Even faster than the original, the RZ-2 requires less maintenance than the RZ-1, and the swivel mounts that allow its laser cannons to rotate 360° without the risk of jamming.
+Thanks to the New Republic's disarmament campaign, RZ-2s find their way into the Resistance, which like the Rebellion before allows only the best pilots to fly the A-wing.